 Knowledge Base and Support

 As far as support goes, WooCommerce is the winner.
-Even though technically WooCommerce has an absolutely huge amount of information to process and works through, it’s still less overwhelming and easier to navigate than the 3Dcart knowledge base.
+Even though technically WooCommerce has an absolutely huge amount of information to process and works through, it’s still less overwhelming and easier to navigate than the 3Dcart eCommerce solution knowledge base.

 It’s a tough one to compare these.
 It almost seems a little unfair, as although WooCommerce is free, it does require you to pay for WordPress, as well as for other features, like a domain name and hosting.

-The WooCommerce website suggests that you can build a functioning store from around $55 per month, but you could end up paying up to $1,000 per year if you want some of the fancier features.
+The WooCommerce website suggests that you can build a functioning eCommerce store from around $55 per month, but you could end up paying up to $1,000 per year if you want some of the fancier features.
 You also have to factor in your time when you’re working out price: it will take you longer to figure out how to use WooCommerce, time which could be spent more productively elsewhere.

 However, you can’t get around the fact that WooCommerce offers much more flexibility for the price that you do end up paying.
 So, we’ll have to choose it as the winner (even though it’s quite a complicated question).